GLOBAL FORWARDING, FREIGHT Division

 The air, ocean and overland freight forwarder

-The Global Forwarding and Freight business units are responsible within the Group for air, ocean and overland freight transport.
-Our freight forwarding services not only include standardised transports but also multimodal and sector-specific solutions as well as individualised industrial projects.
+Our air, ocean and overland freight forwarding services not only include standardised transports but also multimodal and sector-specific solutions as well as individualised industrial projects.

-Our business model is asset-light, as it is based upon the brokerage of transport services between our customers and freight carriers.
-Our global presence ensures network optimisation and the ability to meet the increasing demand for efficient routing and multimodal transports.
+Compared with other divisions, our operating business model is asset-light, as it is based upon the brokerage of transport services between our customers and freight carriers.
+Our global presence and network allow us to offer efficient routing and multimodal transports.